 The Commission is composed of a Chairman, who serves on a full-time basis, and two Commissioners, who serve on a part-time basis.
 The Chairman and other Commissioners are appointed for fixed terms, normally three years, by the President with the advice and consent of the U.S. Senate.
-Currently, the Commission is comprised of two Commissioners.
-Professor Anuj C. Desai has served as Commissioner since he was sworn in on April 6, 2012.
-Commissioner Sylvia M. Becker, who was sworn in on September 16, 2013, continued in office through 2016.
+Currently, the Commission consists of two Commissioners.
+Professor Anuj C. Desai, who was sworn in on April 6, 2012, continued in office through 2017.
+Sylvia M. Becker has served as Commissioner since she was sworn in on September 16, 2013.